Cwexus/xyops/docs/triggers.md

 ### Plugin

-Use a custom [Trigger Plugin](plugins.md#trigger-plugins) to decide whether to launch on each minute for this event.
-The plugin runs with configured parameters and returns a launch/no-launch decision per minute.
+Use a custom [Trigger Plugin](plugins.md#trigger-plugins) to decide whether to launch a job or not.
+The plugin runs with configured parameters and returns a launch/no-launch decision per each scheduled run.
+This is a "modifier" so it needs to be used in conjunction with a standard schedule trigger.

 Parameters: